mrdbourke/gpu-benchmarking/README.md

-# Comapre GPUs on different tasks
+# Comapre NVIDIA GPUs on different tasks

 The main goal of this repo is to benchmark the NVIDIA DGX Spark against the NVIDIA RTX 4090 on a series of ML/AI tasks.